wyattscarpenter/knowledge-lamborghini/readme.md

 * `set-probabilistic (number) [word] [response message]` is the same as `set`, but sets a response in a pool of responses to be randomly selected, weighted by the number given (metaphorically, you can think of the response as a raffle, in which the response has [number] tickets)—if no number is given, that quantity defaults to 1 (if you'd like set [word] to be a number, you must provide [number], to avoid ambiguity).
 Naturally, to give any randomness to the effect, this command must be used multiple times.
 Also, using set-probabilistic on a word that already has a response set by `set` will turn that response into a one-ticket possibility.
 * `set-for-server` and `set-probabilistic-for-server` are the server-wide equivalents of the above commands.
 The banks of server responses and channel responses are different, so if you make overlapping responses kl might double-reply, etc.
 * `enumerate responses` lists all the responses for the channel.
+* `remindme`, followed by freeform text that includes a date or time of some sort that kl can interpret (I use the chrono-node library to try to parse these), will cause kl to reply to your message at that date.
+This feature is useful to remind you of things... if you're confident this tech stack will last that long!
 * Type `crash` and kl will crash.
 Please do not do this.
 * Reddit link “oldification”: links to reddit.com pages are immediately reposted as links to old.reddit.com pages.
 * KL displays the time in Los Angeles as its status, updated each minute.